keflavich/blog/content/casa_selfcal_clean_lostflux.rst

 .. image:: |filename|/images/casa/sgrb2_selfcal_bad.png
    :width: 600px

-This is extremely, amazingly, terribly awful.
+This is awful.
 It is just deleting flux!
 I had previously thought that the ``applyonly`` option would only apply solutions that it actually found, but that appears not to bt true.
 Instead, it seems that even phase solutions with *no* signal are being applied, which effectively removes everything from the image.
 I could have understood if this was happening to amplitude self-calibration, but I can't understand how it is happening with phase self-cal.